Humanitarian preparedness and response

 How we are helping

-DFAT's Humanitarian Strategy provides the framework for Australia's humanitarian action, which is designed to save lives, alleviate suffering and maintain human dignity during and in the aftermath of conflict, disasters and other humanitarian crises, as well as to prevent and strengthen preparedness for the occurrence of such situations 4.
+Australia's humanitarian action is designed to save lives, alleviate suffering and maintain human dignity during and in the aftermath of conflict, disasters and other humanitarian crises, as well as to prevent and strengthen preparedness for the occurrence of such situations 4.

-Australia has a range of response options available when responding to humanitarian crises, in particular in the Indo–Pacific region – where we offer significant support to partner countries leading the response when asked.
-The type of response will depend on the scale and nature of need and how best we can make a difference to broader international efforts.
+Australia has a range of response options available when responding to humanitarian crises, in particular in the Indo–Pacific region where we offer significant support to partner countries.
+The nature of Australia’s response will depend on the scale of the crisis and the needs of the affected population and a consideration of how Australia can add value to broader international efforts.